Why Walking is the Best Exercise

 What's the ideal walking speed?

 It’s worth noting, though, that to reach any fitness or weight loss goals, you’d be sensible to pick the pace up a bit!
 To really get results from walking and to burn those calories, you want to aim for a brisk walk – ideally a distance of 3 miles per hour (if not further)!
 The health benefits of moderate intensity walking are far-ranging.
-As well as improving your posture, it is best known for toning your leg muscles, abs and even your arms if your brisk walk turns into a power walk!
+As well as improving your posture, it is best known to tone your leg muscles, abs and even your arms if your brisk walk turns into a power walk!
 Research suggests that stepping it out regularly can also reduce insomnia, minimise memory loss as you grow older and reduce the risk of stroke and heart disease too.
 Want to live longer?
 Walking regularly can actually add years to your life, but make sure you’re taking speedy steps to get the longevity benefit!

 Image